Tunisha Sharma death: co-actor Sheezan Khan arrested for complicity in suicide - ExBulletin

 Tunisha Sharma death: co-actor Sheezan Khan arrested for complicity in suicide

-As no suicide note was found at the scene, the official said the body had been sent for an autopsy and further investigation was continuing in the case.
+Sharmas’ autopsy was performed at JJ Hospital early on Sunday and no injury marks were found on his body.
+At first glance, it appears she died of asphyxiation, an official said.

-His autopsy was performed at JJ Hospital early Sunday and no injury marks were found on his body.
-At first glance, it appears she died of asphyxiation, an official told the Indian Express.
+Sharma was found dead in the toilet after a tea break during filming.
+Local police in Waliv said she had to force open the toilet door after she hadn’t been out for a long time.
+The film crew took her to the hospital late at night, where she was pronounced dead.

-Born in 2002 in Chandigarh, Tunisha started playing at the age of 14.
-She interpreted the role of Shehzaadi Mariam in Ali Baba Dastaan-E-Kabul broadcast on SAB TV.
-Sheezan, who previously played young Akbar on another show, played the role of Ali Baba in Ali Baba Dastaan-E-Kabul.
-She had also acted in several other TV shows including Bharat Ka Veer Putra Maharana Pratap and movies like Fitoor and Baar Baar Dekho where she played the role of a young Katrina Kaif.
-She had also appeared in a few music videos including Heeriye, Mann Basiya and Tu Baith Mere Saamne.
+Police, who conducted an on-site investigation, said no suicide note had been recovered.
+An officer said they were investigating the matter from all angles.

 |